SantiagoRR2004/PIC-book-exercise-docs/labmodule02/README-GDA.md

 An instance SystemPerformanceManager is used by the GatewayDeviceApp to monitor the CPU and memory of the device.

 Extra: SystemDiskUtilTask, SystemNetIntUtilTask and SystemNetOutUtilTask are implemented like the other 2 classes.
-I also made all the classes that implement BaseSystemUtilTask to use their proper config constants instead of using the default.
+I also made all the classes that implement BaseSystemUtilTask use their proper config constants instead of using the default.
 I don't know why this isn't done in the book.
+At a later date I added their getters and setters to SystemPerformanceData and also made sure that everywhere that cpuUtil was used, netInUtil and netOutUtil were also used.

 ### Code Repository and Branch